 Trees sold in containers (pots and bags) can be planted at any time of year, with spring and autumn being preferential to high summer.
 Rootballs can only be planted from November to March.
 There is a separate guide for information on planting bare root trees.

 To plant you will need a stake, tie, compost, lump hammer and spade.

 1. Remove all weeds and grass within a metre of your desired planting hole, then dig a hole as deep as the pot/rootball and approximately 2x as wide.
 Some authorities believe a square hole is better as it encourages the roots to grow straight as opposed to around inside the hole.
 Loosen the soil in the bottom.

 2. Remove the pot and place the tree in the hole so that it is upright and the surface of the compost is flush with, or slightly raised above, the soil level of your site.
-You should not remove the hessian bag or wire cage from a rootballed tree, though you may wish to untie the knot at the collar.
+You should not remove the cane if one is present or the hessian bag or wire cage from a rootballed tree, though you may wish to untie the knot at the collar.
 If your soil is poor it may be advisable to sprinkle mycorrhizal fungi around the rootmass, to improve establishment.